Brrrskuy/Install-RPC-Private-Sepolia-dan-Beacon-Sepolia/README.md

 # Buka Akses untuk IP Tertentu
 ```
 # Geth HTTP RPC
-sudo ufw allow from 64.227.xxx.xxx to any port 8545 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 8545 proto tcp
-sudo ufw allow from 143.198.xxx.xxx to any port 8545 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 8545 proto tcp

 # Geth WebSocket (optional)
-sudo ufw allow from 64.227.xxx.xxx to any port 8546 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 8546 proto tcp
-sudo ufw allow from 143.198.xxx.xxx to any port 8546 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 8546 proto tcp

 # Lighthouse Beacon API
-sudo ufw allow from 64.227.xxx.xxx to any port 5052 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 5052 proto tcp
-sudo ufw allow from 143.198.xxx.xxx to any port 5052 proto tcp
+sudo ufw allow from YOUR.IP.xxx.xxx to any port 5052 proto tcp
 ```
+`Ubah Dengan IP mu`

 # Check UFW Status
 ```
 sudo ufw status numbered